-CCRE (a subsidiary of Cantor) and BGC Partners, including Berkeley Point and Newmark, have entered into arrangements in respect of intercompany referrals.
-Pursuant to these arrangements, the respective parties refer, for customary fees, opportunities for commercial real estate loans to CCRE, opportunities for real estate investment, broker or leasing services to our Newmark business, and opportunities for government-sponsored loan originations to our Berkeley Point business.
+CCRE (a subsidiary of Cantor) and BGC Partners, including our subsidiaries, have entered into arrangements in respect of intercompany referrals.
+Pursuant to these arrangements, the respective parties refer, for customary fees, opportunities for commercial real estate loans to CCRE, opportunities for real estate investment, broker or leasing services to our Newmark business, and opportunities for government-sponsored loan originations to NKF's GSE origination business.